avent-ai/sales-agent/README.md

   docker-compose up -d --build --no-cache
   ```

-After successful setup, access SalesGPT at [localhost:3000/chat](http://localhost:3000/chat) in your browser.
+After successful setup, access SallySalesBuddy at [localhost:3000/chat](http://localhost:3000/chat) in your browser.

 ### 2. Direct User Interface Launch

-If Docker is not part of your workflow, you can directly launch the SalesGPT user interface.
+If Docker is not part of your workflow, you can directly launch the SallySalesBuddy user interface.
 Please refer to the `README.md` file in the frontend directory for instructions on setting up the UI locally.

 ### 3. Using the Terminal

-For terminal enthusiasts or automation scripts, run SalesGPT with the following command:
+For terminal enthusiasts or automation scripts, run SallySalesBuddy with the following command:
 `python run.py --verbose True --config examples/example_agent_setup.json`

 ### 4. Running Only the Backend

-For those who wish to integrate SalesGPT's backend with their own user interface or application, running only the backend is a straightforward process.
-This allows you to leverage the powerful features of SalesGPT while maintaining full control over the user experience.
+For those who wish to integrate SallySalesBuddy's backend with their own user interface or application, running only the backend is a straightforward process.
+This allows you to leverage the powerful features of SallySalesBuddy while maintaining full control over the user experience.

-To run only the backend of SalesGPT, follow these steps:
+To run only the backend of SallySalesBuddy, follow these steps:

 1. **Start the Backend Service:**